AgileChecklists/checklists/Product_owner_checklist.md

 ## Product Vision

  * I have a product vision (created with customers, end users, and investors, when possible)
- * I can answer to questions about the product vision in a concise and motivating way
+ * I can answer to questions about the product vision and business model in a concise and motivating way
  * I have a short tagline for the product vision, for example “1,000 songs in your pocket” (iPod in 2001),
 to communicate the essence and value of the product release.

 ## Stakeholders

  * I understand the needs of my stakeholders (especially customers, end users, and investors)
  * I communicate regularly with the stakeholders to understand their needs and to manage their expectations
+ * I can answer questions about how each product backlog item will generate value for the stakeholders
  * I am motivated to work as a Product Owner, and make sure I have the stakeholders’ mandate and trust
+ * My forecasts to stakeholders are based on development team’s measured velocity or throughput

 ## Product Backlog

  * I have a product backlog